Acupuncture for Dogs and Cats in Duluth

-We’re pleased to offer acupuncture therapy as an alternative for our patients in Duluth and surrounding areas.
+We’re pleased to offer acupuncture for dogs and cats as an alternative for our patients in Duluth and surrounding areas.
 By creating certain physiological changes, pet acupuncture can be useful at managing pain and other chronic medical conditions.
 Dr. Kimberley Suh holds a license in pet acupuncture from the International Veterinary Acupuncture Society.
+Call us today at (770) 817-9565.

 How Acupuncture Works